 Residents Maintain Autonomy

-This metric measures the percentage of long-term care patients that required additional assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Some experts would argue that this is a reliable measure of a resident's well-being.
+This tells you the percentage of patients that required additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This tells you the percent of residents who retained mobility levels over time.
-Preserving mobility is usually a good sign for residents' well-being.
+This is the percentage of residents that remained mobile levels over time.
+Optimizing mobility is often a good sign for residents' well-being.